-38 Insight Angels and Guide Dogs, 'The Future of Mobility in the Built Environment Survey' (2021).
+39 Insight Angels and Guide Dogs 'Challenges In the Built Environment for Vision Impaired People' (2021),).

-- Where crossings are provided in close proximity to major interchanges and public buildings, signalised controlled crossings should be the first option to ensure that pedestrians can access them safely and independently.
-People with sight loss prefer signalised pedestrian crossings because they are safer, and the signals (audible, visual and tactile) indicate when it is safe to cross.
-Guide Dogs research and guidance on signalised crossings39 provide evidence on the importance and significance of this type of crossing.40 - Pedestrian routes to the premises should be clear of obstructions such as vegetation, street furniture, signage, docking stations for bikes and e-scooters with the recommended width of 2m and a minimum of 1.8m.41 - If a car park is provided, it should be close to the building(s) with clear markings and a suitable surface (smooth and level).
+- tactile) indicate when it is safe to cross.
+Guide Dogs research and guidance on signalised crossings40 provide evidence on the importance and significance of this type of crossing.
+41 - Pedestrian routes to the premises should be clear of obstructions such as vegetation, street furniture, signage, docking stations for bikes and e-scooters with the recommended width of 2m and a minimum of 1.8m.42 - If a car park is provided, it should be close to the building(s) with clear markings and a suitable surface (smooth and level).
 There should be clear pedestrian routes through and around the car park with the appropriate tactile paving should be provided (for further information please see Appendix 3). - Car parking should be clearly signed and provide accessible/disabled parking bays as well as drop off points, where appropriate.
 Accessible parking bays should be in close proximity to the premises. - Good lighting and signage within car parks, as well as effective of colour contrast will assist people who have some residual vision to identify features and navigate within car parks.